IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 Santa Clara, California

 I just want to take a moment to say thank you.
 We are in the process of converting our application to services using the IDesign Methodologies.
 While it hasn't gone perfectly, it has been very successful.
 We've almost completed our third release using your architecture.
 We're definitely starting to see many of the benefits you described.
-This is a US Air Force Application in use across most of the AF.
+This is a US Air Force Application in use across most of the Air Force.
 In addition to the many internal benefits we feel very prepared for the future.
 Our customers are very happy with our progress.
 Thank you for all of the information, mentoring, articles and presentations.
 We could not have done it without you.

 The Actuarials Exchange was attempting to build a smart client trading application.
 We had gone through many iterations of connecting the distributed clients to the server but we were not getting appropriate results or achieving any service levels.
 We got Juval and the IDesign team involved.
 Within two hours Juval was able to locate the defect with our current solution.
 Within two days, he recommended both a tactical and strategic solution for client connectivity and he also identified other potential problem areas.
 Together we began the implementation of the tactical solution.
 We have now completely implemented the solution and everything is working satisfactorily with all service levels being met.
 I firmly believe that we would not be in the position that we are today without the help of the IDesign team.
 I would not hesitate to use their services going forward and would highly recommend their services for anyone building distributed, highly responsive .NET applications.